How progressive home ownership works

 1,184

-A series of 10 webinars was produced in conjunction with Te Matapihi to discuss various aspects of the Progressive Home Ownership Scheme and these webinars can be accessed through the links below.
+A series of 10 webinars was produced in conjunction with Te Matapihi to discuss various aspects of the Progressive Home Ownership Scheme.

 PHO scheme